Podcast: Play in new window | Download

 Consumer watchdog and government groups have fought this issue for decades.
 But compliance and enforcement are minimal.

-How to Buy Pure Oil
+How to Buy Pure Olive Oil

-• Look for oils grown and sold by single vendors such as estate farms
+- Look for oils grown and sold by single vendors such as estate farms

-• Choose dark bottles that protect oil from rancidity
+- Choose dark bottles that protect oil from rancidity

-• Organic, Extra Virgin, Cold Pressed oils are more likely to be pure
+- Organic, Extra Virgin, Cold Pressed oils are more likely to be pure

-• Use the taste test!
+- Use the taste test!
 Olive Oil should be slightly bitter, spicy and brightly colored

-• Price is not always a guarantee but cheap product is suspect
+- Price is not always a guarantee but cheap product is suspect

-• Large national brands often test poorly
+- Large national brands often test poorly

-• Look at the bottled date to make sure your oil is not old
+- Look at the bottled date to make sure your oil is not old

-How to Care for Olive and Avocado Oils
+Caring for Olive and Avocado Oils

-Keep your bottles tightly closed in a dark place.
+- Keep your bottles tightly closed in a dark place.

-Use your oils as seasonings rather than as cooking oils.
+- Use your oils as seasonings rather than as cooking oils.

 Alternatives to Avocado and Olive Oil

-Why?
-Because humans evolved eating healthy wild animals and seafoods and their saturated fats and organs.
+I use more saturated fats than unsaturated fats.
+Humans evolved eating healthy wild animals and seafoods with their saturated fats and organs.

-Plus coconut oil – a surprisingly excellent saturated fat.
+And coconut oil – a surprisingly excellent saturated fat.

 The unsaturated oil I use to replace Olive and some of my Avocado oils is Tea Seed Oil – NOT Tea Tree Oil.